 - Trauma on the spinal cord

 - Sexual, physical childhood abuse

 - Mix ½ teaspoon of baking soda to a glass of water.
-Mix them well until baking soda is totally dissolved and drink the solution at least 2 or 3 times every day.
+Generally, mix them well until baking soda is totally dissolved and drink the solution at least 2 or 3 times every day.

 - Fill a bath tub with warm water, add 1 cup of baking soda.
-Soak the body in the mixture for 10 minutes to lessen the level of acid in the body.
+Generally, soak the body in the mixture for 10 minutes to lessen the level of acid in the body.
 It also lessens the burning sensations and other symptoms of the condition.

 - Perform pelvic floor exercises or Kegel with the help of the physical therapist.
-These exercises lessen the pelvic pressure and the urge and the frequency of the symptoms of the condition.
+Generally, these exercises lessen the pelvic pressure and the urge and the frequency of the symptoms of the condition.

 - Drink plenty of water or fluids to flush the bladder, lessen the inflammation, reduce the acidity of the urine and control infection of the urinary.
 It also lessens constipation which makes the symptoms severe.
-Sip plain water throughout the day instead of drinking 1 or 2 glasses at one time to lessen the urgency and frequency of urination.
+In addition, sip plain water throughout the day instead of drinking 1 or 2 glasses at one time to lessen the urgency and frequency of urination.